PatrankRai/IMC-Prosperity-4-Manual-Trading-write-up/README.md

 | **My Optimized (17 / 47 / 36)** | **125,256.32** | **3.29** | **412,093.30** | **50,000 XIRECs** |
 | **Delta** | *-18.04%* | *+42.42%* | **+16.73%** | *0%* |

+> [!NOTE]
-> **Key Takeaway:** Shifting capital away from the flat, saturated end of the Research curve into the linear Scale engine generates a **16.73% expansion in raw gross capacity** before the speed rank advantage is even applied.
+> **Key Takeaway:** Shifting capital away from the flat, saturated end of the Research curve into the linear Scale engine generated a **16.73% expansion in raw gross capacity** before the speed rank advantage was even applied.

 ## Round: 3
 In Round 3, I optimized a dual-bid architecture for trading Ornamental Bio-Pods against counterparties (Gardeners).
 Rather than relying on standard, static mathematical midpoints, my strategy was explicitly engineered around **behavioral game theory and competitor psychological profiling**.